 - Skunks are harmful to pets and humans.

 - Skunks are destructive to your trash bags or cans, gardens, and property

 - Makes the environment smelly.

-- Skunk destroy wiring of your home as the burrow for shelter or food.
+- Skunk destroy the wiring of your home as they burrow for shelter or food.

 - They dig up plants.

 - They burrow or dig up holes under the deck or foundation.

 Please note, once skunk feels under threat they hiss, raise their tails, growl or tamp their front feet to let you know.
 You can simply walk back and away from them to avoid being sprayed with the noxious spray.